Judge Standard Fine Art – Donny Weber has graciously offered to judge in 2021

 Donny and his wife Debra live in Santa Fe and Louisville, with studios in both locales.

-Jurors Standard Fine Art
+Special Thanks to Jurors of Standard Fine Art 2020

 celebrated his 40th year in art at SUMNER & DENE GALLERY August, 2019.
 A book has been published by the gallery for this event.
 He has had one or two one-person exhibitions of his paintings in galleries every year since 1987; showing in Santa Fe, Albuquerque, Chicago, Houston, Dallas, Scottsdale, Tucson, Aspen, Durango, Clovis and Roswell.
 He is in over 1000 collections.
 He is in his eighth year of artist-in-residence for the Children’s Cancer Fund of NM, at UNMH, where he works two mornings each week.